Find the Best Mortgage

 Lenders

 Lenders will have different channels.
 Some will have branches and brokers that offer their services.
-In contrast, others will be direct to consumers to avoid the need to give commissions to external salespeople and pass the savings directly to their consumers.
+In contrast, others will sell directly to consumers to avoid the need to pay commissions to external salespeople and pass the savings directly to their customers.

 You will need to be aware of which channel you’re working with, as pricing can vary in various channels due to the lender’s need to compensate the salesperson.
-You’ll also need to understand how the salesperson is being paid and how it affects your mortgage rate.
+You’ll also need to understand how the salesperson is compensated and how this affects your mortgage rate.

 Mortgage Agents and Brokers